nginx/unit/tools/unitctl/README.md

 ```

 ### Start a new Unit process via docker
+Unitctl can launch new containers of Unit.
+These can be official Unit images or custom Unit images.
+The new containers will then be shown in a call to
+`unitctl instances`

 ```
 $ unitctl instances new /tmp/2 $(pwd) 'unit:wasm'
 Pulling and starting a container from unit:wasm